FireTail-io/firetail-py-lib/docs/response.rst

 If the endpoint returns a `Response` object this response will be used as is.

-Otherwise, and by default and if the specification defines that an endpoint produces only JSON, pointsecio will automatically serialize the return value for you and set the right content type in the HTTP header.
+Otherwise, and by default and if the specification defines that an endpoint produces only JSON, firetail will automatically serialize the return value for you and set the right content type in the HTTP header.

-If the endpoint produces a single non-JSON mimetype then PointSecIO will automatically set the right content type in the HTTP header.
+If the endpoint produces a single non-JSON mimetype then Firetail will automatically set the right content type in the HTTP header.

 Customizing JSON encoder
 ^^^^^^^^^^^^^^^^^^^^^^^^

-PointSecIO allows you to customize the `JSONEncoder` class in the Flask app instance `json_encoder` (`pointsecio.App:app`).
-If you wanna reuse the PointSecIO's date-time serialization, inherit your custom encoder from `pointsecio.apps.flask_app.FlaskJSONEncoder`.
+Firetail allows you to customize the `JSONEncoder` class in the Flask app instance `json_encoder` (`firetail.App:app`).
+If you wanna reuse the Firetail's date-time serialization, inherit your custom encoder from `firetail.apps.flask_app.FlaskJSONEncoder`.

 For more information on the `JSONEncoder`, see the `Flask documentation`_.